kenlangston/thinkful-git-ws/README.md

 # thinkful-git-ws
 For Thinkful Detroit's Git &amp; GitHub Workshop

-Git is a version-control system that tracks changes made to files and allows for easier collaboration among multiple people hello world
+Git is a version-control system that tracks changes made to files and also allows for easier collaboration among multiple people hello world
 ## Git